demonkillerr/demonkiller-website-react/docs/projects/arch-linux-gui/build-alg.md

 ---
-title: Build Your own ALG ISO
+title: Build your own ALG ISO
 id: build-alg
 sidebar_label: Build ALG ISO
 ---

-# Build Your own ALG ISO
+# Build your own ALG ISO

 This document will guide you on how to build your own ALG ISO(s).